bernborgess/roundingsat/README.md

 ## Compilation

-In the root directory of roundingsat:
+In the root directory of RoundingSat:

     cd build
     cmake -DCMAKE_BUILD_TYPE=Release ..